 Furthermore, the appearance of the oil can be a telltale sign.
 If the tincture has turned very thick and murky, then it may well have passed its expiration date.
 Notably, some oils can go cloudy when cold, so leave them sitting at room temperature for a few minutes.
 If the cloudiness disperses, then it’s okay.
 If not, then it may have gone off.

 Finally, if the oil tastes rancid, then it has gone bad.
-CBD oil is known for having a less than pleasant flavor, which may be earthy and grassy.
+Unflavored CBD oil is known for having an acquired taste, which may be earthy and grassy.
 However, if the product is completely unpalatable and tastes “off,” then it’s time to throw it away.

 How to Store CBD Oil: Final Thoughts